-^{}Students who do not place into ENG 1060 or 1061 may take up to three terms to complete English Composition (See English Requirements page 157).
-This may require summer courses or additional terms.
+^{}Students who do not place into ENG 1060 or 1061 may take up to three terms to complete English Composition (see English Requirements, page 99).
+This may require summer courses or additional terms to complete the degree.

-^{}Students must complete a minimum of one Arts and Humanities (AH) and one Social Science (SS) elective.
+^{}Students must complete a minimum of one Arts and Humanities (AH) and once Social Science (SS) elective.